HRI-EU/qmoo_benchmark_functions/README.md

     qudits = np.asarray([3,3,3,3,3,3,3,3])
     seed = 7

-    ## generate the matriices, linea coefficients and offsets for the two objectives of the FM-AFM problem:
+    ## generate the matrices, linear coefficients and offsets for the two objectives of the FM-AFM problem:
     cost_coefficients = problems.generate_problem_ferromagnetic_antiferromagnetic_two_objectives(qudits, seed)

     ## make a first quadratic cost function where the matrix, linear coefficients and offset are given by the first set of entries calculated by the above problem: